semantic-release/commit-analyzer/README.md

 **NOTE:** `config` will be overwritten by the values of `preset`.
 You should use either `preset` or `config`, but not both.
 Individual properties of `parserOpts` will overwrite ones loaded with `preset` or `config`.

 ### Release Rules

 Release rules are used when deciding if the commits since the last release warrant a new release.
+If you define custom release rules the default rules will be used if nothing matched.
+Those rules will be matched against the commit objects resulting of [conventional-commits-parser](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-commits-parser) parsing.

+Release rules are used when deciding if the commits since the last release warrant a new release.
 If you define custom release rules the [default rules](lib/default-release-rules.js) will be used if nothing matched.